Realdavidking/Network-Design-Topology/README.md

 Create a load balancer on the Azure platform.
 Create firewall and load balancer rules to allow traffic to the correct virtual machines.

-Virtual Networking: In this activity, you will set up a resource group and a cloud network using the Azure Portal.
-Security Groups: In this activity, you will create a network security group to control access to any resources in the subnet that you created in the last activity.
-Virtual Computing: In this activity, you will set up the first three virtual machines inside your cloud network, protected by your network security group.
-You will use one of these machines as a jump box to access your cloud network, and the other machines will be web servers.

-Cloud Architecture: In this option, you'll choose the best network options for each of several scenarios.
 Jump Box Administration: In this activity, you will configure a virtual machine on your network as a jump box that you will connect to and use to configure other machines that will be added to the network.
 You will need to create a security group rule to allow SSH connections only from your current IP address and connect to your new virtual machine for management.
 Containers: In this activity, you will configure your jump box to run Docker containers and then install a container.
 Provisioners: In this activity, you will launch a new VM from the Azure portal that can only be accessed using a new SSH key from the container running inside your jump box.